FreeBSD on the Raspberry Pi

-I used a Raspberry Pi 1 Model B+ for this project.
+I initially used a Raspberry Pi 1 Model B+ for this project.
 It has a Broadcom BCM2835 SoC or System on Chip, which includes a 700 MHz ARM1176JZF-S processor, 512 MB of RAM, and a VideoCore IV GPU.
-The CPU performance is about like a 300 MHz Pentium II of 1997-1999, so bear in mind that this is just for testing and experimentation.
+The CPU performance is about like a 300 MHz Pentium II of 1997-1999, so bear in mind that this is just for initial testing and experimentation.
 Do not try to run your enterprise on a Raspberry Pi Model B+.

 A Raspberry Pi 3, by comparison, has a 4-core CPU with a